grafana/grafana/docs/sources/alerting/unified-alerting/alerting-rules/rule-list.md

 To filter alerting rules:

-- From the **Select data sources** drop down, select a data source.
+- From the **Select data sources** drop-down, select a data source.
 You can see alerting rules that query the selected data source.
 - From the **Search by label**, enter search criteria using label selectors.
 For example, `environment=production,region=~US|EU,severity!=warning`.
 - From the **Filter alerts by state**, select an alerting state you want to see.
 You can see alerting rules that match the state.
 Rules matching other states are hidden.